akos-games/akos/docs/scenes.md

 # Scenes

 Scenes are the first level of game cutout.
 You can consider them as the "table of content" of your game, the pieces of the plot.
-They can be repeated if your game story is not linear.

 ## Development

 A scene can be edited by clicking its name in the sidebar.

-Scenes are defined by a name and a set of commands, which are used to control the game engine.
+Scenes are defined by a name, and a set of commands, which are used to control the game engine.

 Commands are executed as a workflow from top to bottom.
 You can reorder them by drag & drop.

 A command is defined by a type, a comment, and a set of parameters.
-- The type tell the engine what to do.
+- The type tells the engine what to do.
 - The comment is a free field where you can write some notes for yourself.
 - Parameters describe the details of action to perform depending on the type.